alexghergh/zsh-cheatsheet/README.md

 More on what the files should contain:
 - `zshenv`: sourced on all invocations of the shell, unless the `-f` option is set.
-Should contain commands to set the search path and other imporant environment variables. _It should not contain commands that produce output_.
+Should contain commands to set the search path and other important environment variables. _It should not contain commands that produce output_.
 - `zshrc`: sourced in interactive shells.
 Should contain commands to set up aliases, functions, options, keybindings, etc.